Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 greater degree as range closes.

-The Antenna Hand Control is able to drive the antenna's relative position for the sweep in both modes; in B WIDE, this is achieved by activating Half Action on the tigger, then slewing the Hand Control left or right.
+The Antenna Hand Control is able to drive the antenna's relative position for the sweep in both modes; in B WIDE, this is achieved by activating Half Action on the trigger, then slewing the Hand Control left or right.
 In B NAR, Half Action is not required - simply moving the Hand Control left or right will shift the antenna in relative azimuth.

-VI (Vis-Ident) is selectable with a radar lockon against an airborne target achieved.
+VI (Vis-Ident) is selectable with a radar lock-on against an airborne target achieved.
 By selecting this mode, the radar provides pure pursuit steering to the locked target, via an aim dot in a similar presentation to centering for an AIM-7 shot.
 To fly pure pursuit on the target, the dot should be centered in the steering error circle.
 When the range to target is less than 1000', the